Anusha-Phaniraj/Projects/Simple-VAE/README.md

 # Variational Autoencoder (VAE) for MNIST Image Generation

-This code demonstrates how to create a Variational Autoencoder (VAE) using PyTorch to generate images from the MNIST dataset.
+This code demonstrates how to create a simple Variational Autoencoder (VAE) using PyTorch to generate images from the MNIST dataset.

 ### Data Loading
-We download and prepare the MNIST dataset for training and testing.
+Download and prepare the MNIST dataset for training and testing.
 The images are transformed into tensors for processing.

 ### Model Architecture
 The VAE has two main parts: